kristinemlarson/gnssrefl/docs/pages/file_structure.md

 **RINEX 2.11**

-*We strongly prefer that you use lower case filenames.* This is the standard at global archives.
+*We strongly prefer that you use lower case filenames.* I cannot promise you that the code will find files that are stored in uppercase.
+Lowercase filenames are the standard at global archives.
 They must have SNR data in them (S1, S2, etc) and have the receiver coordinates in the header.
 The files should follow these naming rules: